ledoent/web/web_widget_x2many_2d_matrix/README.rst

 Known issues / Roadmap
 ======================

--  Support extra attributes on each field cell via field_extra_attrs param.
-We could set a cell as not editable, required or readonly for instance.
-The readonly case will also give the ability to click on m2o to open related records.
 -  Support limit total records in the matrix.
 Ref: https://github.com/OCA/web/issues/901
 -  Support cell traversal through keyboard arrows.
 -  Entering the widget from behind by pressing ``Shift+TAB`` in your keyboard will enter into the 1st cell until https://github.com/odoo/odoo/pull/26490 is merged.
--  Support extra invisible fields inside each cell.

 -  Support kanban mode.
 Current behaviour forces list mode.

 Changelog